Subaru 360: Variants

+Several variants were produced.
+In 1961, the Subaru 360 Deluxe was newly released, and in 1962 and 1963, both the Standard and Deluxe models received improvements to their interiors and exteriors, as well as enhancements to their equipment.

+Furthermore, in 1964, Subaru launched the Super Deluxe sedan series, as well as models equipped with a sub-transmission (over-top) that could be used with six forward gears (Deluxe and Super Deluxe).
+They also released a station wagon (called the Custom), a commercial vehicle that replaced the Commercial, further expanding the variety of models available.
+A convertible also available.

-Several variants were produced, including a station wagon (called the Custom), a convertible, and two sport models known as 1) the Subaru Young S, which had a slightly upgraded (EK32 "F") engine and transmission (4 gears instead of 3), bucket seats and a tachometer along with a black, white striped roof with a dent along the middle to put one's surfboard, and 2) the Subaru Young SS, which had all the Young S enhancements, but also the EK32 "S" engine with chromed cylinders and dual BS32 Mikuni Solex carburetors, producing 36 PS - and 100 brake horsepower per litre.
+In 1968, two sport models known as the Subaru Young S, which had a slightly upgraded (EK32 "F") engine and transmission (4 gears instead of 3), bucket seats and a tachometer along with a black, white striped roof with a dent along the middle to put one's surfboard, and the Subaru Young SS, which had all the Young S enhancements, but also the EK32 "S" engine with chromed cylinders and dual BS32 Mikuni Solex carburetors, producing 36 PS - and 100 brake horsepower per litre.

+To accommodate the city car market and export markets, Subaru released the larger 450.
+Available in Japan between November 1960 and 1966, Increased the engine's displacement to 423 cc using the Subaru EK51 series engine.
+The maximum output reaches 23 PS.
+Sales of the Subaru 450 in Japan was discontinued in 1966, due to poor sales.

 From 1961 onwards, a flat-nosed truck and van called the Sambar were also produced using the 360's engine, with arrangements similar to the Volkswagen Transporter in a smaller size.
 Many small businesses became very successful thanks to the pickup's small size for tight streets, quickness, ease to drive and great fuel economy.
-Available in Japan between November 1960 and 1966, an export version, known as the Subaru 450, increased the engine's displacement to 423 cc using the Subaru EK51 series engine.

 This model was also given the name Subaru Maia.
 The Maia variant was the sole sedan model imported into Australia (approximately 35 examples) in 1961 - along with approximately 38 Sambar vans and trucks.